OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 In the public OpenNebula System marketplace there are also services available that lets you deploy a multi-VM application.
 In this exercise we are going to import a Kubernetes cluster service and launch a Kubernetes cluster with it.

-We need a metal KVM edge cluster for this.
+.. warning:: We need a metal KVM edge cluster for this.
 If you haven't already done so, you can follow the same steps of the :ref:`provisioning an edge cluster <first_edge_cluster>` guide, using "metal" edge cloud type and kvm hypervisor.
 Make sure you request two public IPs.

 We are going to assume the edge cluster naming schema "metal-kvm-aws-cluster".